solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 by heat of volatilization in part and condensation of the same

-J. L. Smith—Carbon Compounds in Meteorites.
+J. L. Smith---Carbon Compounds in Meteorites.
 433

 with a carbon residue.
 The Cranborne graphite requires more